alexharri/website/posts/move-to-monorepo.md

 The project-specific config files should be kept as small and simple as possible.

-So before merging the repositories, each repository will contain its own independent config files.
-We will want to combine config files that exist in both into common config files in the root.
+Before merging the repositories, each repository will contain its own config files.
+We will want to combine config files that exist in both repositories into common config files in the root.

 There will be some differences, which you can resolve by creating project-specific config files that extend the root and override as needed.

-We will want to unify these configs and remove the overrides over time.
-However, don't try to do that right away.

-Getting the merge done is hard enough.
-If you try to resolve all of the differences before merging, you will have a really hard time getting the merge done.
+You can try to resolve minor differences, but don't go overboard.
+Trying to resolve every difference will suck up a lot of time and make it harder for the merge to pass review.
 Be practical and override where needed.
 The configs can be unified over time.

----

-We now have a better sense of what the directory structure should look like, and how we’re going to deal with dependencies and config files.

-We can now move onto the actual merge.

-## Preparing for the merge
+## Merging the repositories

-At first we have two independent repositories, `A` and `B`, which we intend to merge into a single repository. `A` has been designated to become the monorepo destination, so we will be merging `B` into `A`.
+We have two standalone repositories, `A` and `B`, which we intend to move to a monorepo. `A` has been designated to become the monorepo destination, so we will be merging `B` into `A`.

-Create a branch in each repository where the directory structured is "as-if" the repositories were already merged.
-Make sure that everything still works (CI is green, scripts can be run).
+Create a branch in each repository where the directory structure is "as-if" the repositories were already merged.
+Make sure that everything still works (CI is green, scripts work as expected).

 Once the directory structure is ready, we have two "pre-merge" branches ready:

  * `prepare-merge-b` in repo `A`
  * `merge-into-a` in repo `B`

-Before we merge them, let’s zoom out and understand what we want to happen.
+Let’s zoom out and take a look at the next steps.

 <Image src="~/merge-overview.png" />

 The process can be described like so:

- 1. Create the pre-merge branches in `A` and `B`.
+ 1. Create pre-merge branches for `A` and `B`.
- 2. Create a branch off the pre-merge branch in `A` and merge `B` into it (we'll get to how later).
+ 2. Create a branch from the pre-merge branch in `A` and merge `B` into it (we'll get to how later).
  3. Resolve the differences and get everything working.

 <Image src="~/merge-overview-annotated.png" />

-Separating these stages makes the code review phase much easier, because the changes made in the different phases can be reviewed independently.
+Separating these stages makes the code review phase easier by making the changes made in each phase independently reviewable.

 <Image src="~/merge-overview-diffs.png" />

  * Diff 1 and 2 enable reviewing the changes made when changing the directory structure.
  * Diff 3 enables reviewing the changes made in connecting `A` and `B` together and getting everything working.

-Merging repositories is quite noisy, so making it easier to review the merge is very valuable.

-## Merging the repositories
+Merging repositories is quite noisy, and reviewing a single "big-bang" PR is very hard.
+Even though the changes will all be merged into `A` at the same time, we can still review them separately.

+## Retaining Git history

-Copy-paste is not the way to go because the Git history would be lost.
+Copy-paste is not the way to go because the Git history of `B` would be lost.
 Git has a way to merge repositories without losing history.

 Given that you are in repository `A`, you can merge `B` into `A` like so: